Bonding with your newborn is an important process, but lots of factors can affect how and when this happens

 You can also ask your partner to take along a clean handkerchief that has been next to your skin so that your baby can smell you.
 The hospital staff will make it a priority that you are taken to your baby as soon as medically possible.
 In the meantime they will bring you a photo of your baby safe in NICU.
 They may also help you to express some colostrum so that your baby can receive a first feed of your milk.
 Remember that it’s OK to ask for all this to happen if it isn’t automatically offered to you.

 When you are reunited with your baby, lie them on your chest in skin-to-skin contact.
 This so-called ‘kangaroo care’ is really beneficial for premature and poorly babies and helps to calm them and regulate their body temperature.
 It may also stimulate your baby to feed, which will in turn stimulate your milk production and production of oxytocin, sometimes called the bonding or ‘love’ hormone.
-The more time you can spend cuddling, smelling, feeding and talking to your baby, the sooner you will begin to feel like a mum to this new baby.
+The more time you can spend cuddling, smelling, feeding and talking to your baby, the sooner you will begin to feel like you’re bonding.

 Postnatal depression and post birth trauma